-While the key grip works closely with the DP during production, the best boy grip keep the grips organized and on task, hires personnel, assigns roles, delineates working hours, handles paperwork, keeps track of inventory, orders and returns equipment and gears, makes sure the loading trucks are organized, and serves as the point-person between the department and production office.
+While the key grip works closely with the director of photography during production, the best boy grip keep the team organized and on task, hires personnel, assigns roles, delineates working hours, handles paperwork, keeps track of inventory, orders and returns equipment and gears, makes sure that loading trucks are organized, and serves as the point person between the department and production office.

 As for that title, it is not actually meant to be gendered.
 The name comes from the early days of cinema, when the head of the grip or electrical team needed an extra body and would ask for their “best boy.”
 There is also a best boy electric.